Tuesday, September 26, 2023

 Google News

 Citing its report, said that autonomous and mood-predictive technology could soon play a bigger role in people's everyday lives.
-Dr. Michael Björn, Head of Research Agenda at Ericsson Consumer & Industry Lab says: “Imagine a that not only knows what you do but also knows who you are.
-Today, artificial intelligence can understand your personality just by looking into your eyes.
+Dr. Michael Björn, Head of Research Agenda at Ericsson Consumer & Industry Lab says: “Imagine a smartphone that not only knows what you do but also knows who you are.
+Today, can understand your personality just by looking into your eyes.
 It's clear that technology adopters see a future where our devices know us better than we know them.”

 The Top 10 Hot Consumer Trends for 2019